 - Prepare a couple of baking sheets with baking paper and have a couple of further baking papers ready.
 Also have a cooling rack ready so you can swap the baking sheets quickly.

-- Now start the mixer again and add the remaining 3 dl of the flour, one at a time to bring the dough together and make it non-sticky, but still very soft.
+- Now start the mixer again and add the butter-syrup mixture, then the remaining 3 dl of the flour, one at a time to bring the dough together and make it almost non-sticky and still very soft.

 - Pre-heat the oven to 225 °C (top/bottom heat, 205 °C if fan assisted).